Code-Institute-Submissions/EQ_test/README.md

         * Google Fonts
            Font catalogue with more than 135 languages and more than 1000 font families accessible to use on CSS via API

+        * JQuery
+           Is a javascript library written in a simplified way "write less do more" style. version 3.5.1 used

 ___